Please enter a search term to begin your search.

 A complementary Graduation Lunch will be served at the Finlandia Hall Cafe from 11:15 a.m. to 12:45 p.m. for graduates, their guests, and Finlandia faculty.
 We hope you will attend.

 Baccalaureate Worship Service

 Finlandia University honors its graduating students with this religious farewell service.
 The Baccalaureate ceremony lasts approximately one hour.
 The ceremony is open to the public, with no limit on the number of guests graduates may invite.
 Tickets are not required.
-Graduates should arrive at least 30 minutes early.
-Graduates will assemble in the lower level.
+Baccalaureate will be held in the Chapel of Saint Matthew.

-Commencement rehearsal will take place on Friday, May 1st at 11:00 a.m. in the Paavo Nurmi Gym.
+Commencement rehearsal will take place on Friday, April 29 at 11 a.m. in the Paavo Nurmi Gym.
 You will find your seat and receive other instructions at the rehearsal.
 A run through of the ceremony will take place.
 Please attend if at all possible.
-If you are unable to attend rehearsal and plan to participate in commencement, please contact Terri Martin or Liz Baumann for information (contact information below).
+If you are unable to attend rehearsal and plan to participate in commencement, please contact Kelli Garrison for information (contact information below).

 Academic Attire-Caps and Gowns

 All graduates participating in the Commencement ceremony are required to wear caps and gowns, with the exception of ROTC graduates, who may wear their military uniforms.
 There is no cost to the student for his or her cap and gown, unless the order is placed past the deadline.
 Students must be measured for their caps and gowns at North Wind Books from February 15-20, 2016.
 Contact Alana Nolan at North Wind Books for further information (contact information below).